Presidential library system: Presidential Libraries Act of 1955

 In 1955, Congress passed the Presidential Libraries Act of 1955, establishing a system of privately erected and federally maintained libraries.
-The Act encouraged other presidents to donate their historical materials to the government and ensured the preservation of presidential papers and their availability to the people of the United States.
+The act encouraged other presidents to donate their historical materials to the government and ensured the preservation of presidential papers and their availability to the people of the United States.
 Under this and subsequent acts, nine more libraries have been established.
 In each case, private and non-federal public sources provided the funds to build the library.
-Once completed, the private organization turned over the libraries to the National Archives and Records Administration to operate and maintain.
+Generally, once completed the private organization turned over the libraries to the National Archives and Records Administration to operate and maintain.
+The library and museum founded for Richard Nixon remained privately owned and managed for many years, but his heirs ultimately reached an agreement for it to become a NARA facility.

 Until 1978, presidents, scholars, and legal professionals held the view dating back to George Washington that the records created by the president or his staff while in office remained the personal property of the president and were his to take with him when he left office.
 The first presidential libraries were built on this concept.
 NARA successfully persuaded presidents to donate their historical materials to the federal government for housing in a presidential library managed by NARA.

+Deeds of Gift

+Apart from the presidency of Richard Nixon, the handling of presidential records by NARA for the presidencies of Hoover through Carter (1929–1969, and 1973–1980) are governed by their deeds of gift, whereby the public took ownership of the records of each president.

+Nixon presidency and the Preservation Act of 1974

+In the wake of the Watergate scandal, Congress asserted public ownership and control of materials from the Nixon White House (1969–1973), under the Presidential Recordings and Materials Preservation Act of 1974.

 Presidential Records Act of 1978

 The Presidential Records Act of 1978 established that the presidential records that document the constitutional, statutory, and ceremonial duties of the president are the property of the United States Government.
-After the president leaves office, the Archivist of the United States assumes custody of the records.
-The Act allowed for the continuation of presidential libraries as the repository for presidential records.
+When the president leaves office, the archivist of the United States assumes custody of the records.
+The act allowed for the continuation of presidential libraries as the repository for presidential records.